phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 });
 ```

-On Android N and greater when the user clicks on the Email Guests button they will see the following:
+when the user clicks on the Email Guests button whilst using Android N and greater, they will see the following:

 ![inline_reply](https://cloud.githubusercontent.com/assets/353180/17107608/f35c208e-525d-11e6-94de-a3590c6f500d.png)